Computer Science and Other Disciplines

-Computerized equipment is everywhere, and a growing area is computerized/roboticized surgery.
+Computerized equipment is everywhere, and a growing area is computerized/robotized surgery.
 A strong interface between medicine and computer science is essential in this new area.
-With all the biology, chemistry, and math requirements for premed, the bioinformatics major also also fits very neatly, having requirements in all of those departments.
+With all the biology, chemistry, and math requirements for premed, the bioinformatics major also fits very neatly, having requirements in all of those departments.

-Information Technology is an enormous part of most of business, only growing as the and the computer industry itself occupies and important place.
-The B.S. in Information Technology is especially geared toward students interested in business.
+Information Technology is an enormous part of most the business, only growing as the and the computer industry itself occupies an important place.
+The BS in Information Technology is especially geared toward students interested in business.

 Humanities and Social Sciences

-Background in social sciences can be helpful in non-programming aspects of software, such as Human-Computer Interaction, which apresses the design and evaluation of usable interfaces.
+Background in social sciences can be helpful in non-programming aspects of the software, such as Human-Computer Interaction, which oppresses the design and evaluation of user interfaces.
 Again it is well-known in the computing field that making software requires attention to design and human behavior.
 HCI experts are employed in most business and game software companies.

 In Computing the Future (from The Economist) a group of scientists argues that the "concepts, tools and theorems [of computer science] have become integrated into the fabric of science itself.
 Indeed, computer science produces an orderly, formal framework and exploratory apparatus for other sciences."
 In other words, computer science is a great minor or second major for anyone pursuing a career in the sciences.